xeolabs/scenejs-node-ws-examples/README.md

 ## Running

-To run the first example:
+All the examples run through the same WebSocket server.
+Start the server like this:

 node example1/server.js

-Then point your browser at http://.../example1/index.html
+To run the first example, point your browser at example1/index.html.

 You'll see a teapot appear as the server pushes it into the scene graph, then rotate when the server pushes fresh attributes into its subgraph.
 Nothing flash, but hey it works!